Past Projects

 Adult neurogenesis

 Adult neurogenesis is the birth of new neurons in the adult brain.
 Although most neurons are born prenatally, some are born after birth and in adulthood.
-Although those born in adulthood are few in number, they appear to be essential for normal brain function.
+Although those born in adulthood are few, they appear to be essential for normal brain function.

 Adult neurogenesis is prominent in the dentate gyrus.
 The adult-born neurons mainly become excitatory granule cells, the primary cell type.
 We have been interested in the dentate gyrus because we found adult-born neurons play important roles there in the context of epilepsy.

-In out first studies we found adult-born neurons in the hilus, an abnormal location for granule cells ("ectopic" granule cells; Scharfman et al., J Neurosci, 2000).
+In our first studies, we found adult-born neurons in the hilus, an abnormal location for granule cells ('ectopic' granule cells; Scharfman et al., J Neurosci, 2000).
 There the ectopic granule cells seemed to promote seizure activity, and after collaborating with the laboratory of Jeannie Hsieh, evidence was acquired to support that idea (Cho et al., Nat Med., 2015).

 Later studies showed that normal adult-born granule cells — not the ectopic granule cells — had inhibitory effects on the granule cell population, at least when they were young (Drew et al., Hippocampus, 2015).
 This inhibitory effect was due to activation of GABAergic neurons.
 This work was part of a collaboration with the laboratory of Rene Hen.